bakame-php/http-structured-fields/README.md

 > [!NOTE]
 > New in version 1.2.0

-To quickly parse or build one of the five (5) available data type according to the RFC, you can use the `DataType` enum.
+To quickly parse or serialize one of the five (5) available data type according to the RFC, you can use the `DataType` enum.
 Apart from listing the data types (`List`, `InnerList`, `Parameters`, `Dictionary` and `Item`) you can give to its `parse` method a string or a stringable object representing a field text representation.
 On success, it will return an object representing the structured field otherwise an exception will be thrown.